• Earthshot Ventures

 linkedin icon Connect on LinkedIn

-Prior to Elemental Excelerator
+Prior to Elemental

-Prior to joining Elemental, Annie was a scientist at Oakland-based nonprofit research institute Physicians, Scientists, and Engineers for Healthy Energy, where her data-driven research focused on designing carbon emission reduction strategies to maximally benefit environmentally overburdened communities.
-Previously, Annie researched community-scale solar and wind projects at the Rocky Mountain Institute, participated in the Clean Energy Leadership Institute Fellowship program, and worked on the Business Operations team of water-efficiency startup Nebia.
+Prior to joining Elemental, Annie was a scientist at Oakland-based nonprofit research institute Physicians, Scientists, and Engineers for Healthy Energy (PSE), where her data-driven research focused on crafting decarbonization strategies that maximize public health benefits, particularly for environmentally overburdened communities.
+She contributed to multi-stakeholder research projects, including the development of state-level decarbonization pathways for Nevada, New Mexico, and Colorado and an assessment of the techno-economic potential for solar+storage resilience hubs across California.
+Previous to PSE, Annie researched community-scale solar and wind projects at the Rocky Mountain Institute, participated in the Clean Energy Leadership Institute Fellowship program, and worked on the Business Operations team of water-efficiency startup Nebia.
+Annie graduated from Stanford University with a Bachelor’s Degree in Earth Systems and a Master’s Degree in Civil & Environmental Engineering.

 Outside of the office